awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Description**: Enter a descriptive name\.

-   1. **Subnet**: While you may choose to specify a subnet, it is ignored in favor of the subnets specified in the Auto Scaling group\.
+   1. **Subnet**: While you may choose to specify a subnet, it is ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

    1. **Auto\-assign public IP**: Specify whether to automatically assign a public IP address to the network interface\.

-   1. **Security group ID**: Enter the IDs of one or more security groups with which to associate the primary network interface \(eth0\)\.
+   1. **Security group ID**: Enter the IDs of one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) with which to associate the primary network interface \(eth0\)\.
 To launch instances into a VPC, you must specify a security group that is created for that VPC\.

    1. **Delete on termination**: Choose whether the network interface is deleted when the Auto Scaling group scales in and terminates the instance to which the network interface is attached\.